Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/module-6.md

 {{< callout context="note" title="Exercise" icon="info-circle" >}}

 Choose a complex technical concept of your choice, research extensively and write on it.
 Ensure you apply all you've learnt about information architecture and adhere to all the tips and measures from this documentation.

 After review, tag @TechnicalWriti6 on Twitter to the link to your article.

 {{< /callout >}}

 #### Answer the following questions

-<`iframe src="https://forms.gle/tn3pe9Y7CK6edGp38" width="100%" height="800" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>`
+<iframe src="https://forms.gle/tn3pe9Y7CK6edGp38" width="100%" height="800" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

-{{< callout context="tip" title="The next module explores in-depth on how to use formatting to improve the readability and clarity of your technical documentation
-" icon="rocket" >}} {{< /callout >}}
+{{< callout context="tip" title="The next module explores in-depth on how to use formatting to improve the readability and clarity of your technical documentation" icon="rocket" >}} {{< /callout >}}